gearglow/ReptiliaWithATwist/The List.md

 Harry nodded.
 "I guess we're taking it with us today, then!
 We'll have to pick up a new control stone before we leave the Alley.
 Now, what about some of this furniture?"

 In the end, they'd managed to find enough furniture to outfit a small two-bedroom apartment; a pensieve; journals from James, Lily, and both of James' parents; several volumes of Potter Family grimoires; Lily's old textbooks, along with her reference library; some House Potter elf uniforms (one of which Dobby promptly exchanged for his current garb); and several articles of clothing that looked to be close enough in size for Harry to shift herself into a perfect fit without it being obvious.
-The dragon-hide boots and matching jackets (a set each of Ukrainian Ironbelly and Hebridean Black) were a particularly nice find, and even had resizing charms worked into them.
+The dragon-hide boots and matching jackets -- a set each of Ukrainian Ironbelly and Hebridean Black -- were a particularly nice find, and even had resizing, waterproofing, and temperature-control charms worked into them.
 Harry decided to change out of Dudley's cast-offs before they continued their errands, and ducked into the trunk.

 She emerged wearing close-fitting jeans, a black v-neck t-shirt, and the Ironbelly boots and jacket.
 She'd also shifted her hair into a rakish mop, making the usual messy bird's nest look intentional.
 In all, she felt comfortably androgynous.
 It wasn't quite as feminine as she'd've liked, but she felt far better than before.